Chapter 45

 "Did you sense those Force vibrations you mentioned just before we landed."
 Han asked.

-"No. I told they were very weak.
+"No. I told they were very short.
 I noticed them when I flew above those tree tops."

 They looked at each other.
 Finally Leia made the decision